 Crafting Woodworking Guide for Elder Scrolls Online with details on how to level fast and craft Shields, Bows, and Staves.
-Woodworking is very similar profession to Blacksmithing and Clothing and mostly same rules apply.
+Woodworking is a very similar profession to Blacksmithing and Clothing and mostly the same rules apply.
 The Woodworker vocation is very useful for end game players, because there are some fantastic Sets that have always remained strong (namely Hunding’s Rage and Law of Julianos).
 Max level in Woodworker also lets you improve any acquired Purple Gear to Legendary Gear, which is extremely valuable to complete end game sets.
 You can, however, still utilize this vocation as you level up, as the material cost for lower level Crafted Sets is quite minimal.
 Just keep in mind that until you reach the Champion Ranks, it may be more trouble than it’s worth, as you will quickly “out level” it.

 ESO Woodworking Guide: Basics

 Woodworking Crafting in ESO begins by interacting with any Woodworking Station in the world.
 To get certified and unlock Writs, visit Millenith near any starting area Fighter’s Guild, Vivec (Morrowind) or Alinor (Summerset).

 Writs are unlocked upon completing the quest she gives you.
 Interacting with Woodworking Station presents 6 options:

 Refining converts Raw Woodworking Materials into Woodworking Processed Materials that can be used to craft Gear.
 Raw Woodworking materials come in form of harvestable Branches, usually found near Trees on the ground through out Tamriel.
 Refining Raw Materials can also yield Resins used to improve gear.
 The chance of acquiring Resin increases with the Wood Extraction passive.

 Crafting Gear is done in Creation Tab.
 To craft Shields click on Helmet Icon in the top right corner.
 In order to create an item you need to: